New E-PACE delivers big performance from a compact SUV package

 As you might have expected, such handling chops were procured from a modified version of Jaguar Land Rover’s “D8” platform architecture, which already supports the similarly sized Range Rover Evoque and considerably larger Land Rover Discovery Sport.

-While the E-Pace shares some architectural underpinnings with the Evoque, its rear suspension is totally unique.
-Due to Jaguar’s on-road performance demands, the E-Pace incorporates a downsized version of the F-Pace’ rear suspension design, while aluminum steering knuckles and aluminum front suspension components improve geometry while lowering unsprung weight.
-Specifically, the E-Pace uses a McPherson strut front suspension with lower control arms, coil springs, passive shock absorbers, and a passive anti-roll bar, plus an integral multi-link rear setup with coil springs, passive dampers and a passive anti-roll bar.
+While the E-PACE shares some architectural underpinnings with the Evoque, its rear suspension is totally unique.
+Due to the brand's on-road performance demands, the E-PACE incorporates a downsized version of the F-PACE’ rear suspension design, while aluminum steering knuckles and aluminum front suspension components improve geometry while lowering unsprung weight.
+Specifically, the E-PACE uses a McPherson strut front suspension with lower control arms, coil springs, passive shock absorbers, and a passive anti-roll bar, plus an integral multi-link rear setup with coil springs, passive dampers and a passive anti-roll bar.

 Two efficient turbo four-cylinder engines provide strong performance

-Of note, Jaguar’s internal fuel economy tests of the base 246 horsepower E-Pace resulted in 10.2 L/100km in the city and 8.4 on the highway.
+Of note, the brand's internal fuel economy tests of the base 246 horsepower E-PACE resulted in 10.2 L/100km in the city and 8.4 on the highway.

-Likewise, the E-Pace more closely resembles the F-Type inside thanks to a dual-cockpit front seat layout divided by a wrap-around centre console featuring a prominent flying buttress-style leather-wrapped grab handle on the passenger side, the lower console completed by a regular shift lever rather than Jaguar’s usual rotating dial selector.
+Likewise, the E-PACE more closely resembles the F-TYPE inside thanks to a dual-cockpit front seat layout divided by a wrap-around centre console featuring a prominent flying buttress-style leather-wrapped grab handle on the passenger side, the lower console completed by a regular shift lever rather than the brand's usual rotating dial selector.
 A large 8.3-litre storage area between the two front seats makes sure a practical element is included in the emotive design.

 Standard features are plentiful